 Feb 10, 2020: The 2020-01-AA Build is a major release that includes several new industry leading features built into the TUFLOW HPC 2D solver.
-There are also a range of general new features, enhancements and minor bug fixes, including much faster start-ups for large 1D network models.
+There are also a range of general new features, enhancements, and minor bug fixes, including much faster start-ups for large 1D network models.
 TUFLOW Classic results should be unchanged from 2018-03-AE.
 However, the HPC solver has several new default settings due to the new functionality and without setting the backward compatibility switches the results will be different, albeit for most models the differences should not be large.

 May 8, 2020: Updated for the 2020-01-AB Build, which addresses several bug fixes and enhancements.
 A description of bug fixes and other changes are highlighted in light green.
-Due to these bug fixes it is recommended that all 2020-01-AA users update to 2020-01-AB.
-As of May 1, 2020, all known bugs for the 2020-01 release have been fixed.